AaronC81/sord/README.md

     You should search through your resulting RBI to find and fix and `SORD_ERROR`s.

-## Things to work on

-  - No support whatsoever for blocks (they appear to cause syntax errors in RBI currently)
-  - I'm not 100% sure how this handles undocumented methods and classes.
-  - More inference systems would be nice.
-  - This won't generate type parameter definitions for things which mix-in `Enumerable`.
-  - Module scoping is an issue - if `Example::Person` is replaced with `Person` in the YARD comments in the above example, Sorbet won't be able to resolve it. _This can be solved by making definitions syntactically heirarchical._
-  - Tests!!

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/AaronC81/sord.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.